farbluuu/amita/README.md

 - 👋 Hi, I’m @amita-ro
-- 👀 I’m interested in Front-end development ,Back-end development, UX/UI Designer
+- 👀 I’m interested in Front-end development ,Back-end development, UX/UI Designer ,DevOps
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on Metaverse
-- 📫 How to reach me > email : amita.roma@hotmail.com
+- 📫 How to reach me > email : faramita.rm@gmail.com

 <!---
 @amita-ro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.